University of Northern British Columbia Apply Today

 PSYC 495-3 Honours Thesis II

-Admission to the Honours Program takes place after the end of the second year (i.e., upon completion of 60 credit hours) and requires a minimum Cumulative GPA of 3.33.
-Attaining the minimum requirement does not guarantee admission to the Honours Program, which will be at the discretion of the Department.
-To remain in the Honours Program, students must maintain a minimum Cumulative GPA of 3.33 to be calculated at the end of each semester as well as receive no grade lower than a C+ in any course after admittance to the Honours Program.
+Attaining the minimum requirement does not guarantee entry to the Honours Program, which will be at the discretion of the Department.
+Students must maintain a Semester GPA of 3.33 to remain in the Honours Program as well as receive no grade lower than a C+ in any Psychology course after entry to the Honours Program.

 The minimum requirement for completion of a BSc Honours - Psychology is 122 credit hours.